Barre, VT 05641

 The Fund is housed at the Vermont Community Foundation, a 501(c)(3) charity in Middlebury, Vermont.

-Two students attended a week of soccer day camp with Capital Soccer in Barre with tuition scholarship support from the Fund during 2010.
-During 2011, four students will participate in the camp.
+Four or more students attend a week of soccer day camp with Capital Soccer in Barre with tuition scholarship support from the Fund each year.

-Four students each from BTMES and Barre City Middle and Elementary School attended the Buck Lake Conservation Camp for a week during the summer in 2010 thanks to scholarships provided by the Fund.
 Solon greatly enjoyed his week at the camp in 2009 and came home a budding expert in conservation laws and lore, and an enthusiastic target shooter.
-The camp was similar in many ways to Boy Scout camp, which both Solon and Liam loved.
-The Fund is repeating these donations during 2011.
+The camp was similar in many ways to Boy Scout camp, which both Solon and Liam (who snuck in as an under-age camper while mom was at camp as a chaperone) loved.
+Four or more students each from BTMES and Barre City Middle and Elementary School are given scholarships to the Buck Lake Conservation Camp for a week each summer.

-Three piano students in Central Vermont will have a portion of their piano instruction paid for during 2011-2012 by the Fund.
 The Piano Scholarships are for students showing passion and talent for the piano who otherwise may not be able to continue their lessons without scholarship assistance.
+Four or more piano students in Central Vermont have a portion of their piano instruction paid for each year by the Fund.

 Liam's biggest favorite, which he reread several times, was Brisinger, part of the Eragon series.
 He also loved the Olympians series including The Lightning Thief.
 Solon's favorites were the Ranger's Apprentice series and the Quantum Prophecy series.

-Pompanoosuc Mills has generously provided two beautiful bookshelves at discounted prices.
+Pompanoosuc Mills generously provided two beautiful bookshelves at steeply discounted prices.

 Solon, Fall 2009